igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/tree/levelwidth/LevelWidth.md

 ## Instructions

-Given the root node of a tree, return an array where each element is the width of the tree at each level.
+Given the root node of a tree, return an list where each element is the width of the tree at each level.

 [Puzzle](LevelWidth.kt) | [Solution](LevelWidthSolution.kt)